Go back

 Rezonate simplifies compliance tasks by enabling Admins to easily confirm that each user has the correct access rights for their job, providing much-needed visibility over access journeys and the IAM map for confident real-time detection, response, and security.

-• Identities that are members of the marketing team and can access the cloud providers such as Azure or AWS
+• Identities that are members of the marketing team and can access cloud providers such as Azure or AWS

 • Identities that have Administrative privileges and can access SaaS applications such as Salesforce